Bluehost vs DreamHost: there's only one winner

-In total, Bluehost has 4 plans that range from $3.95/mo to $13.95/mo.
+In total, Bluehost has 4 plans that range from $2.95/month to $13.95/month.
 Starting with the second one, you get to host unlimited sites with unlimited storage.

 Looking for the most bang for your buck, my eyes skip the most expensive plan entirely.
 For a steep price and even steeper renewal, it isn't offering anything special.
 So the 2 options we are looking at are Plus and Choice Plus.

 As for DreamHost, the choice is much simpler.
-It only has 2 plans – Starter for $2.59 and Unlimited for $3.95/mo.
+It only has 2 plans – Starter for $2.59 and Unlimited for $3.95 per month.

 The Unlimited plan comes with unlimited storage, websites, as well as professional email accounts for just a little bit more than $1 extra.
 This immediately looks like a way better value than Starter.